obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomSorting/CustomSortingExamples.test.other_properties_task.descriptionWithoutTags_docs.approved.md

 sort by function task.descriptionWithoutTags
 ```

-- Like `sort by description`, but it removes any tags from the sort key.
+- Like `Sort by description`, but it removes any tags from the sort key.
 - This might be useful for sorting together completed recurrences of the same task, even if the tags differ in some recurrences.